CSCI-5828-S24/RecipeRealm/README.md

 ## Deploying the System

-For deploying our Recipe Sharing Platform, we've chosen Google Cloud Platform (GCP) as our cloud infrastructure provider.
-GCP offers a robust and scalable environment for hosting web applications, providing services such as Google Compute Engine for virtual machines, Google Kubernetes Engine for containerized applications, and Google Cloud Storage for storing assets and media files.
+For deploying our Recipe Sharing Platform, we've chosen Heroku as our cloud infrastructure provider.
+Heroku offers a robust and scalable environment for hosting web applications, and for front-end we have chosen netlify.
+Explained further in the final submission wiki.

-We've opted to deploy our frontend React.js application using Google Cloud Storage for static website hosting.
-This allows us to easily serve our static assets, such as HTML, CSS, and JavaScript files, with high availability and low latency.

-For the backend Node.js and Express.js application, we're leveraging Google Kubernetes Engine (GKE) to orchestrate and manage our containerized application.
-GKE offers features like auto-scaling, load balancing, and automated updates, ensuring reliability and scalability for our backend services.
-Additionally, we're using Google Cloud SQL for MongoDB, which provides a fully managed MongoDB database service, ensuring data persistence and scalability without the operational overhead of managing database infrastructure.

 ## Design Decisions